 All you really need to run is a pair of shoes, and some don’t even need that.
 But this program is based on recommendations that are most likely to help you achieve the goal and it is tailored for business women like me.
-Nobody forces you to listen to all the advice or follow it (and I kind of dislike the fact that I even have to point it out 😀 )
+Nobody forces you to listen to all the advice or follow it)

 Ask your doctor.
 I confess I did not, but it is a good idea to check whether she/he thinks you can take up running.
-Ask for a cardiogram under strain, that has the nice side-effect that you will find out what your current top heart rate is, which will help you later to set up customized heart-rate zones on your tracker.
-Also, much like people going on a diet shoot pictures, you can do a befor – after comparison.
+Ask for a cardiogram under strain, that has the nice side-effect that you will find out what your current top heart rate is, which will help you later to set up customized heart-rate zones on your tracker and know your anaerobic threshold.
+Also, much like people going on a diet shoot pictures, you can do a before – after comparison.